Public Sector Solutions, Workforce & Economic Mobility, Results-Based Funding

 The global climate crisis has caused irreversible harm to the natural world and triggered a cascade of economic and public health problems.
 Unfortunately, people already struggling to get by disproportionately bear the burden of this catastrophe, enduring increased incidences of climate-related illness, greater risk of physical displacement, and higher energy costs.These same people are also likely to be stuck in cycles of unemployment or underemployment.
 Fortunately, in states like New York, cross-sector partners are coming together to address these issues.

 Last year, Social Finance partnered with the New York State Energy Research and Development Authority (NYSERDA) to launch a multi-stakeholder clean energy training project to support the state’s ambitious climate goals.
-The project, which is supported by an $8.2 million grant from the U.S. Department of Labor (DOL) and the U.S. Department of the Treasury (Treasury) and funded through the Social Impact Partnerships to Pay for Results Act (SIPPRA), will train more than 660 New Yorkers who identify as low-income, including youth and individuals experiencing long-term unemployment and underemployment, for careers in the clean energy sector.
+The project, which is supported by an $8.2 million grant from the U.S. Department of Labor (DOL) and the U.S. Department of the Treasury (Treasury) and funded through the Social Impact Partnerships to Pay for Results Act (SIPPRA), will train more than 660 New Yorkers who identify as low-income, including individuals experiencing long-term unemployment and underemployment, for careers in the clean energy sector.
 After completing their training, these individuals will gain access to higher-paying jobs and accelerate the state’s transition to a green economy.

 U.S. Secretary of the Treasury Janet Yellen highlighted the potential of the project when it was announced in March 2021.